 There are three main ways that I like to package the potpourri.
 Two of them use a clear treat bag, and the other utilizes a mason jar.
 All are easy and adorable!

-You’ll need: a few sprigs of pine, 3 cinnamon sticks, and 3 peppermint sticks.
+For each bag you’ll need: a few sprigs of pine, 3 cinnamon sticks, and 3 peppermint sticks.

 OPTION 1: Add potpourri ingredients to a clear treat bag (I like 6×10).
 Fold over the top of the bag and secure with a piece of washi tape.
 Turn the bag over, and adhere a printed tag.